lagopus-tech/cecle-docs/docs/packing-machine/printing-machine/screen-printing-machine/flat-td-2533.md

 * **Bundled Sales**：When customers inquire, proactively ask if they need custom screens.
 Offering a "one-stop solution" increases customer stickiness.

 ### FAQ
-* **Q:  Is the machine stable during operation?
-How is the durability?**
+* **Q:  Is the machine stable during operation?**
   * **A**: Extremely stable.
 The machine utilizes precision milling machining and electroplating/baking paint processes, which effectively reduces running friction resistance.
-It maintains extremely high precision even with long-term, high-frequency use.
 * **Q: Can the machine be used just by plugging it in after purchase?**
   * **A**: The machine is pneumatically driven.
 In addition to plugging it in, you must equip it with an air compressor with a capacity of 100L or more and a power of 3KW or more.
 Also, please prepare a sturdy workbench (the machine weighs about 90kg) for operation.
 * **Q: How long does shipping take?**